MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/migration-cookbook/index.md

 ---
 <br/>
 <div style="background-color:red;color:white; padding: 5px;">
-* talk about installation options (bluemix/devkit)?
+* write about installation options (bluemix/devkit)?
-* talk about the new console?<br/>
+* write about the new console?
+* write about security, push, direct update, what else?
+* write about web platform
-* add instructions to register the apps and adapters to test the migration<br/>
+* add instructions to register the apps and adapters to test the migration
+* add "learn more" links to tutorials
 * work on page UI
 * update links to GA-links for the KC links
-* add "learn more" links to tutorials
 </div>

 The intent of this cookbook is to provide a clear and simple view of the migration steps for IBM Worklight Foundation 6.2 and IBM MobileFirst Platform Foundation 6.3-7.1 applications and adapters, to IBM MobileFirst Foundation 8.0.